 The collaboration, obvious interest in content and active discussions around the room were wonderful to behold.
 The images below were taken with my staff laptop (Toshiba Z20) screen and they worked better than I thought they might.

-These methods increase in complexity as you progress down the page.
+There are many methods available for collaboration.
+These are demonstrated here and increase in complexity as you move down the page.

 When working through a subject, such as History: Revolutions, it is difficult to get the base knowledge mastered, yet the course requires students to consider different ways of looking at the same events in order to more deeply understand the range of perspectives from the time and the multitude of ways that historians have interpreted them.